g0dkar/qrcode-kotlin/docs/index.md

 * [Kazuhiko Arase](https://github.com/kazuhikoarase): For his reference implementation!
-* [Paul Varry](https://github.com/pvarry): for opening the first few issues on the repo and helping to make the library even better for everyone! :grin:
+* [Paul Varry](https://github.com/pvarry): for opening the first few issues on the repo and helping to make the library even better for everyone! 😁
 * [Renan Lukas](https://github.com/RenanLukas): For his friendship, patience and help with Android, Gradle and a bunch of other stuff during the development of v2.0.0 and v3.0.0!
 * [Doomsdayrs](https://github.com/Doomsdayrs): For pointing out how the library could be improved using Kotlin